stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 ## Use pytest for Testing

 The [pytest](http://pytest.org) package has superceded _nose_ as the most popular testing system for Python.
 Use the _unittest_ module in the standard library for situations where you cannot add pytest to the project.

-# Use Virtual Environments for Development

-The [virtual environments](https://docs.python.org/3/tutorial/venv.html) feature enables you to define separate sets of packages for each Python project, so that they do not conflict with each other.

-Several tools use virtual environments to help you to manage your Python projects.
-The most popular are [pipenv](https://docs.pipenv.org/) and [poetry](https://poetry.eustace.io/).